-- Remove extension from storage clips in cargo compartment. - Unfold the ladder support and pin into place as indicated on the following photo.
+- Remove ladder extension from storage clips in exterior storage compartment. - Unfold the ladder support and pin into place as indicated on the following photo.

-Hold the ladder extension horizontally with the ladder support pointing downward. • Slide the open ends of the C-shaped retainer brackets over the lowest ladder rung as shown in the following photo.
+• Hold the ladder extension horizontally with the ladder support pointing downward.

+• Slide the open ends of the C-shaped retainer brackets over the lowest ladder rung as shown in the following photo.